unmojang/drasl/doc/recipes.md

 ### Example 1: Basic, minimal setup

 - Private and standalone: does not interact with any other API servers
-- Registering a new account requires an invite from an admin
+- Registering a new account requires an invite from an admin (`RegistrationNewPlayer.RequireInvite`)
-- Users can choose their player's UUID when they register, useful for migrating from Mojang accounts
+- Seamless migration from `online-mode=false` servers: UUIDs of new players will be derived from their player name using the same algorithm used by Minecraft to derive player UUIDs in `online-mode=false` servers (`PlayerUUIDGeneration`)

 ```
 Domain = "drasl.example.com"          # CHANGE ME!
 BaseURL = "https://drasl.example.com" # CHANGE ME!
 DefaultAdmins = ["myusername"]        # CHANGE ME!

-[CreateNewPlayer]
-  AllowChoosingUUID = true
+PlayerUUIDGeneration = "offline"

 [RegistrationNewPlayer]
   Allow = true